In praise of slow in a speeded-up life

 by Carolyn Thomas ♥ @HeartSisters

 My family tells me I’m “impossible” when it comes to picking out a gift for me.
 I am rarely able to offer them even a single helpful hint.
 Instead, I plead with them most years not to buy me “more stuff”.
 I don’t want stuff.
 One only has to visit the average yard sale to witness the inevitable future graveyard of all that stuff.
 Bread machines.
 Chia pets.
 Exercise bikes.
-Any kind of candle.
-Aside from absolute necessities of life (like groceries or my paper crafting supplies), there are few things I now need, or even want.
+Candles.
+Aside from absolute necessities of life (like groceries or my paper crafting supplies), there are few things I now need or want.

 Walking away vs. trying harder: quitting revisited